 Even with our positive approach to teaching and supporting expected behaviours for learning, unproductive student behaviour will still occur.
-For some students, they do not know how to perform the expected behaviour, or don't know it well enough to routinely use it at the appropriate times.
-For some students, the maladaptive behaviours they are using appear to meet their needs.
+For some students, not understanding how to demonstrate the expected behaviour, or not know it well enough to routinely use it at the appropriate times.
+For other students, the maladaptive behaviours they are using appear to meet their needs.
 When responding to unproductive behaviours, all staff take a positive, supportive approach that builds, maintains, and sustains relationships with students.

-To feedforward when responding to unproductive student behaviours, we have a system in place that enables staff to respond to minor unproductive behaviours efficiently and effectively, to chronic persistent minor behaviours and to major unproductive behaviours that hinder learning.
-In this continuum, thinking begins with clarity between minor behaviours (that can and should be managed by teachers, within the context of the classroom and non-classroom settings) and major behaviours (that are best managed in a more private setting with the class teacher and leadership in partnership).
-The definitions of teacher managed behaviours (Minor) and teacher plus leadership managed behaviours (Major) have been included in Appendix A.
+When responding to unproductive student behaviours, the school implements the 'Responses to Behaviour' Flowchart.
+The flowchart enables staff to efficiently and effectively respond to minor unproductive behaviours and to chronic persistent minor or major unproductive behaviours. that hinder learning.
+The flow chart has clear pathways for responding to minor and major behaviour.
+Minor behaviour is managed by teachers within classroom and non-classroom settings.
+Major behaviour is managed in partnership between the teacher and a member of the Leadership Team.
+The definitions of teacher-managed behaviours (Minor) and teacher-leadership managed behaviours (Major) have been included in Appendix A.